Glossary

 Sustainability Plan

-The Lindt & Sprüngli Sustainability Plan is our strategy for optimizing our impact on the societies, environments, and economies in which we are present.
+The Lindt & Sprüngli 2030 Sustainability Plan sets out how we will care for people and the environment by contributing to cocoa excellence, reduced emissions, and a safe workplace. .
 It reflects our core company values of Excellence, Innovation, Entrepreneurship, Responsibility, and Collaboration.
-Our Sustainability Plan centers around Lindt & Sprüngli’s priority focus areas, grouped under four purpose pillars: improving the livelihoods of people in our supply chain; contributing to an intact environment; fostering successful collaboration within the company; delighting our consumers.
+Our Sustainability Plan centers around Lindt & Sprüngli’s priority focus areas, grouped under three pillars:

-The following supply chain traceability models are generally used in our approaches to responsible sourcing of agricultural raw materials:
+The following supply chain traceability types defined by the Rainforest Alliance are used in our cocoa sourcing:

 Trinitario